 Finding an assisted living community to meet the needs of an aging loved one requires research, legwork, and lots of discussion.
 It’s not a choice you can make sight unseen.
 You’ll want to tour potential communities before you and your loved one make a decision.

-And, oftentimes, an adult child finds it easier to visit a variety of communities without their parent.
+And, oftentimes, a partner or an adult child finds it easier to visit a variety of communities without their spouse or parent.
 Because many have an idea of what their senior family member will and won’t like, they can eliminate those they don’t think are a good fit.
-Then the parent and adult child can visit the top two or three communities together later.
+Then the whole party can visit the top two or three communities together later.

 Whatever approach you choose, preparing ahead is the key to making the most of each tour.

-Here are a few tips to help you know what to ask and what to look for:
+Here are 9 tips to help you know what to ask and what to look for:

-1. Discuss your loved one’s preferences to narrow down your choices.
+1. Discuss preferences to narrow down the choices.

 Would your loved one thrive in a more luxurious community?
 Or would they be more comfortable in a laidback environment?
 What types of activities do they enjoy and want to stay involved in?

 Each assisted living community has its own unique personality, and you will want to find one where your loved one will feel at home.

 Does the staff seem stressed and overworked?
 Or are they smiling and pleasant?
 Does the community appear to have enough staff members to care for the residents?

 3. Watch how the staff treats the residents.